danjesus/gulp-phrase/README.md

 # gulp-phrase

-A simple gulp plugin to use phraseapp, this lib donwload all internationalization and save in specif path.
+A simple gulp plugin to use phraseapp, this lib donwload all internationalization and save in specifc path.

+# Install

-# How to use
+# Usage